Labour Hire Services Agreement (Australia)

 Representative means any director, officer, employee, agent, contractor, subcontractor, adviser or a Related Entity of a Party, and for the avoidance of doubt, when referring to Sidekicker, includes its Sidekicks;

-Sidekick means an employee of Sidekicker who is selected to provide services to the Client in accordance with a Job Brief;
+Sidekick means an employee of Sidekicker who is selected to provide the Work to the Client in accordance with a Job Brief;

-Sidekicker Sites means the websites at www.sidekicker.com and www.getsidekicker.com; and
+Sidekicker Sites means the websites at www.sidekicker.com and https://app.sidekicker.com/account/login;

-Work Site means any location, premises or building at which a Sidekick is, will or has worked for the purposes of providing the Services.
+Work Site means any location, premises or building at which a Sidekick is, will or has worked for the purposes of providing the Work.

 In this Agreement, except where the context otherwise requires:

 a. the singular includes the plural and vice versa, and a gender includes other genders;

 b. another grammatical form of a defined word or expression has a corresponding meaning;

 c. a monetary reference is to Australian currency;